 The electrical energy output of solar cells is obviously one of the crucial things that you need to know when looking to install a solar system.
 Some solar energy companies are giving a wide variety of unreferenced numbers, so we have done our research and provide you with fully referenced and reliable information for you to consider.

-What is energy output?
+What is solar panel output?

-But if we move past the obvious impact of size, the amount of energy your solar cells produce depends on how much fuel they are fed (just as the amount of energy a car engine will produce depends on how much petrol you pump into it via your foot on the throttle).
+If we move past the obvious impact of size, the amount of energy your solar cells produce depends on how much fuel they are fed (just as the amount of energy a car engine will produce depends on how much petrol you pump into it via your foot on the throttle).
 In the case of solar PV cells, their fuel is the sun.

 The amount of sun your solar cells are exposed to (and hence how much energy they will generate) depends upon: